An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie, Diagram F

+From expansion toward increasing concentration (Diagram E) and then from concentration back to expansion (Diagram F).
 This is the way Broadway Boogie Woogie breathes.
-Through a dynamic process the one and the many (the unity invoked by the Spiritual and the multiplicity presented by the Natural) merge and transform into each other.
+Through a dynamic process the one and the many, i.e., the unity invoked by the Spiritual and the multiplicity presented by the Natural, merge and transform into each other.

-From the image of a tree, which expresses the relationship between multiplicity and unity metaphorically, toward an image that abstracts from the apparent forms of a pier extended toward the sea to a completely abstract image that, as such, acquires a universal significance that no longer applies only to a tree or a pier but to all possible things.
+From the image of a tree, which expresses the relationship between multiplicity and unity in a metaphorical way, toward an image of a stylized pier extended toward the sea to a completely abstract image that, as such, acquires a universal significance that no longer applies only to a tree or a pier but to all possible things.
+“Art must express the universal” (Mondrian)

 A circular process